quarkus-qe/quarkus-startstop/README.md

 The whole run is executed as a warm-up to download the Internet and then again to measure the times.
 The properties for thresholds are stored in [app-generated-skeleton/threshold.properties](./app-generated-skeleton/threshold.properties).

+This test for product testing needs to set quarkus config which will be testing against.
+This config is copied and modified to include the offering for specific tests.
+For upstream testing the config is not needed as only upstream (registry.quarkus.io) is used.

 Build and run logs are archived and checked for errors, see: